VIGNESH-THIPPARTHI/Portfolio/README.md

 # Portfolio

 This is a personal portfolio website project built with React.js.
-It showcases my skills, projects, education, and contact information.
+It showcases my skills, experience, projects, education, and contact information.

 ## Introduction